pwannenmacher/role_docker_setup/README.md

   - docker_registry_url: "registry.private.com"
     docker_registry_user: "registry-user"
     docker_registry_pass: "registry-user-password"
-# the ansible_ssh_user is added to the docker group by default
+# the ansible_user is added to the docker group by default

 ##################################
 # Allow non-sudo usage for users #